clgch/ProjetSLC/README.md

 # ProjetSLC
-Project to implement finite volumes methods for hyperboiic PDEs
+Project to implement finite volumes methods for hyperbolic PDEs